ishaan26/config_files/README.md

 Terminal: [Konsole](https://github.com/KDE/konsole)

-*The blur comes from compton-trypne*
+*The blur comes from compton-tryone*

 #### Steps to install